mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 - Content paths that should be fetched: Only support input exact paths.
 A valid content path must have at least three levels, starting with "/content/dam" as the first two segments.

-- Content paths that should not be fetched: Only support input Java regular expression for paths.
-For information about writing regular expressions, see [Regular Expression Language Quick Reference](https://learn.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference).
-The priority of excluding content paths is higher than that of including content paths.
+- Content paths that should not be fetched: Only support input Java regular expression for paths.The priority of excluding content paths is higher than that of including content paths.

 Use the preview results button to verify the sample values of the selected properties and filters.